 Weihrauch HW77K Review

-There’s a better than even chance that you are reading this article as part of researching the Weihrauch HW77K with the view of purchasing either the HW77K, HW77 or the HW97K.
-This is the 1st of 4 articles on the HW77K range and will deal with the .177 calibre specifically, with each of the other 3 articles concentrating on a different calibre and other aspects of this model air rifle.
+There’s a better than even chance that you are reading this article as part of researching the Weihrauch HW77K with the view of purchasing either the HW77K, HW77 or the HW97K springers.
+This is the 1st of 4 articles on the HW77K Springer range and will deal with the .177 calibre specifically, with each of the other 3 articles concentrating on a different calibre and other aspects of this model air rifle.

 The Weihrauch HW77K comes in 4 calibres, .177, .20, .22 and .25 calibres.
 In Australia, the .177 and .22 calibres are the predominant sizes with a wider range of pellets being available in these 2 calibres.

-The Weihrauch HW77K, where to buy it?
+You like the airgun, now where to buy it?

 At Gunroom I stock the entire range of Weihrauch air rifles that are bought into Australia; that is, I have them here in stock and on the floor 95% of the time.
 I get a lot of feedback and enquiries about the handling and accuracy of Weihrauchs whereby it is usually about a rifle that has been supplied by another dealer, untested and right out of the box.
 Hence, I undertook to target test EVERY Weihrauch that I sold to minimise the time spent answering phone calls and emails about issues with new air rifles, pellet selection or accuracy issues.